ModifAmorphic/outward/Transmorphic/README.md

 # Summary
-**Tired of running around looking like a freak in a bird mask?
-Change your gear's appearance with a new Transmogrify Crafting system!**
+**Change your gear's appearance with a new Transmogrify Crafting system!
+Added support for Backpacks, Lanterns and Lexicons.
+Plus balanced Alchemy and Cooking Menus.**
 &nbsp;
 - - - -
 &nbsp;